The Race for Quantum Technologies has started.

 The Race to Quantum: The EU, the Netherlands, Germany, the U.S., China, IBM and Vision Fund – Video 6

 Throughout these mappings, we have shown the complexity of the race for quantum technologies, highlighting the importance of mapping it with a proper tool.
 Further analysis and conclusion would demand to complete the mapping, as well as to fully include all the characteristics of the race.
-Considering the stakes, this is a tool each player should use before to take decisions for their strategy.
+Considering the stakes, this is a tool each player should use before to take strategic decisions.

 Featured Image: “Majoranas on Honeycomb” by Jill Hemman – ORNL Art of Science images feature visualization effects, neutrons research – 2018 Director’s Choice -This visualization illustrates neutrons (blue line) scattering off a graphene-like honeycomb material, producing an excitation that behaves like a Majorana fermion—a mysterious particle that is also its own antiparticle (green wave).
 The visualization supports research by Arnab Banerjee, Mark Lumsden, Alan Tennant, Craig Bridges, Jiaqiang Yan, Matthew Stone, Barry Winn, Paula Kelley, Christian Balz, and Stephen Nagler.
 Public Domain.